 Marigolds don’t require a lot of pruning — left to themselves they will grow to be bushy and vibrant, as long as they are properly cared for.

 Cutting back a marigold plant can promote new growth and oftentimes will result in a healthier plant.
 If the plants’ blooming is slowing down, pinching off spent blooms can also encourage the plant to grow more vibrant blooms.
 As with most annuals, cutting back the plant a few times throughout the summer will make for a healthy plant.

 Marigold plants will germinate and sprout comparably quicker than some annuals, so starting from seed may be a simpler option than propagating from a parent plant.

 If, however, you are wanting to propagate marigolds, you can do that by cutting a branch or stem off of your mother plant and strip the leaves off the bottom of the plant.
 Then, placing the marigold in water or moist soil and keeping it out of direct light, the branch should begin to plant its own roots.

-For some annuals a rooting hormone powder can be used to dip the branches in when planting them in soil, but for marigolds you can get away without doing this.
+In some cases, a rooting hormone powder can be used to dip the branches in when planting them in soil.
+This may not always be necessary to propagate your marigold plant.

 Marigolds are a great, easy-care annual that can be grown in many growing zones across the United States.